Kittyhacker101-Software/KatWeb/README.md

   * preload - If your site's HSTS rule should be preloaded into the browser's HSTS preload list.
 Once you are in the preload list, you can't get out of it easily!
 - protect - Prevents other web-sites from stealing your content in various ways.
 - gzip - HTTP compression for files.
-- dyn - Dynamic content control.
-  * serving - Serve content differently by domain.
-Non-configured domains default to /html/
-  * redir - Allow temporary HTTP redirects.
-  * passwd - Allow password protecting directories.
-  * cache - Caches content rules.
-If enabled, the server must be restarted for any content rules to change.
-- silent - Don't log anything.
-Also disables most error checking, so be careful!
 - hcache - Simple HTTP Cache.
   * enabled - If Simple HTTP Cache should be enabled.
   * updates - How often the HTTP Cache should update it's files in seconds.